-Go here for a French translation of this page courtesy of Kate Bondareva; a Ukrainian translation courtesy of Anna Matesh; a Hungarian translation courtesy of Elana Pavlet; a Macedonian translation courtesy of Katerina Nestiv; an Indonesian translation courtesy of Jordan Silaen; a Romanian translation courtesy of Irina Vasilescu; a Chinese translation courtesy of Lynly Loh; a Hindi translation courtesy of Nikol Barton; a Croatian translation courtesy of Milica Novak; or an Estonian translation courtesy of Martin Aus.
+Go here for a French translation of this page courtesy of Kate Bondareva; a Ukrainian translation courtesy of Anna Matesh; a Hungarian translation courtesy of Elana Pavlet; a Macedonian translation courtesy of Katerina Nestiv; an Indonesian translation courtesy of Jordan Silaen; a Romanian translation courtesy of Irina Vasilescu; a Chinese translation courtesy of Lynly Loh; a Hindi translation courtesy of Nikol Barton; a Croatian translation courtesy of Milica Novak; an Estonian translation courtesy of Martin Aus; or a Punjabi translation courtesy of Fateh Singh and Shamsher Singh.

 Writing is a fairly recent invention, but powerful in improving human intelligence.
 The first writing was logographic, where a symbol represented the meaning of a word.
 This meant a vast number of symbols to learn.
 In a later system, symbols representing syllables were introduced, a shift to sound-based writing.
 With the development of the alphabet, writing used an economical group of symbols representing speech phonemes, the vocal gestures from which words are constructed in a language.
 However, using an alphabet requires sufficient familiarity with phonemes to recognize them in spoken words, and this can be a serious hurdle.
 Phonemes are produced very rapidly in ordinary speech (10-20 per second), and the vocal gestures overlap, making phoneme boundaries difficult to discern.